Garsondee/What-the-Tide-Dragged-In/Root/Scenes/Act3/03_02_Zoo_Rescue.md

 **Central Question:** Can the players rescue Jewels while also preventing the shapeshifters from causing a catastrophe?

+---

+## Read-Aloud: Opening

+The Silverfield Zoo is in chaos.

+**From a Cat's Perspective:**

+The smell hits you first—a bewildering symphony of scents you've never encountered.
+Elephant musk, monkey fur, snake scales, bird droppings from a hundred species.
+Big cat scent (lions? tigers? something that makes your instincts scream *PREDATOR*) mixed with zebra, giraffe, seal.
+It's overwhelming, disorienting.
+Your nose can't process it all.

+And over everything: the acrid stench of diesel fuel, fresh-cut lumber, and hot metal.
+Construction dust hangs in the air, making you want to sneeze.
+The ground vibrates with the rumble of heavy machinery—something big, mechanical, wrong.
+You can hear the *beep-beep-beep* of a backing excavator, the whine of power tools, humans shouting over the din.

+Animals are calling out in panic.
+You hear roars, trumpets, screeches—sounds that have no business being in Maine.
+A peacock's alarm call makes every hair on your body stand up.
+Something large is crashing through an enclosure, wood splintering with each impact.

+The zoo is a maze of half-finished construction—tarps flapping in the wind, piles of lumber, stacks of chain-link fence.
+The paths are torn up, exposing raw earth.
+Everywhere you look, there are cats: domestic cats sleeping in sunny spots, feral cats prowling the edges, and behind glass, the big cats watching with amber eyes that make you feel very, very small.

+Somewhere in this chaos is Jewels.
+And somewhere, hidden among dozens of cats, are the shapeshifters.
+You can feel them watching.
+But which cats are real, and which are lies?

+---

 **Situation Aspects:**
 *   **Under Construction:** The zoo is a maze of half-finished enclosures and scattered building materials.
 *   **Rampaging Excavator:** A piece of construction equipment has gone haywire, threatening animals and players alike.
 *   **The Shell Game:** Mehitabel and Ra are hiding in plain sight, disguised as one of the zoo's many feline inhabitants.
 *   **Panicked Animals:** The zoo's residents are terrified and unpredictable.
+*   **A Thousand Exotic Scents:** Overwhelming olfactory chaos making tracking difficult.
+*   **You Are VERY Small Here:** Surrounded by apex predators, even behind glass.

 **Key NPCs:**
 *   **Jewels:** Held in the veterinary clinic, groggy but aware of the danger.